 However, once through Nakamise-dori, things open up a bit and it is a bit smoother sailing.
 There are some great places to take shots of Japanese landmarks and enjoy the atmosphere.
 However, the main event is the temple itself.
 As you might expect of a 1350 year-old temple (well, rebuilt in the old style), there are stairs heading up to it.
 What you might not expect is that there is an elevator!
 I’m not sure when it was built, but it must be recent because I don’t remember it from before.
 They have done a remarkable job of blending it into the temple, so you may miss it.
 Looking at the temple face-on, it is the small structure stuck on the left hand side (there are handicap-mark signs leading to it too).
 Once you go up it, you can go up to see the relics and the box where people put in a coin and pray (though, it gets crowded).

 There are four convenient wheelchair-accessible toilets available in the area.
 By far the cleanest is at the Asakusa Culture and Sightseeing Center located opposite of the Kaminarimon.
 It not only has great information, but also has at least two accessible toilets.
 The toilets are in the following slideshow, however, one more point that should made is that the biggest toilet located near the temple has an odd rotating door that could make it difficult to get in, especially if accompanied by an attendant.

 Visiting Sensoji is a must.
-The crowds can very by day-of-the week (weekends are more crowded as Japanese tourists have a day off) and time of the year.
-From January 1-15th Japanese go visit temples to pray for the new year.
+The crowds can vary by day-of-the week (weekends are more crowded as Japanese tourists have a day off) and time of the year.
+From January 1-15th Japanese visit temples to pray for the new year.
 Being a very popular location, it is not a recommended time to visit!
 Aside from the crowds, the main temple is accessible, there are toilets available and most restaurants in the surrounding area are more accessible than other areas in Japan.
 Check it out!
-Do you have any thoughts to share?
-Leave a comment below or catch up with us on social media!